 - Cheap plastic

-Best Battery: Mpow H17
+Best battery: Mpow H17

 How much further?
 Mpow promises 45 hours of use time per charge with the H17, which is mind-boggling regardless of price.
 Even better, just ten minutes of charging gives you two hours of additional playback.
 If you ask us, that's darn impressive.
-It's not quite as mind-blowing as the 60 hours you get with the Life Q30, but you're also spending a lot less for the Mpow H17.
+Admittedly, it's not quite as mind-blowing as the 60 hours you get with the Life Q30, but you're also spending a lot less for the Mpow H17.

 Outside of the legendary battery life, the Mpow H17 also deliver great audio quality thanks to 40mm drivers that kick out deep, powerful bass.
 The headphones can fold up to be travel-friendly, there's a physical switch to control the active noise canceling, and the ear cushions are nice and soft for comfy listening sessions.